 That’s the end result you want, isn’t it?

 We work across both marketing and e-Commerce.
 It’s how we recognise the similarities and differences.

 But, it’s also how we know that bringing them together can supercharge your impact with customers.

-Show how the two skills can work together to meet the overall business goal of satisfying customer needs and wants.
-Show how together, the two skills complement rather than contradict each other.
+Show how the 2 skills can work together to satisfy customer needs and wants.
+Show how together, they complement rather than contradict each other.

-Because if they don’t, customers will be the first to notice.
-And then too late, you’ll notice it in dropping sales numbers.
+Because if they don’t work well together, customers will notice.
+And you’ll see the result of that in dropping sales numbers.

 When marketing and e-Commerce work together, customers are much happier.
 So is your bank balance.